Are you wondering what to pack for a cruise? Cruises are such easy vacations, but cruise packing takes some planning.

 Most cruise ship cabins just don’t have enough outlets.
 Although newer build ships may have a couple of USB outlets, most do not.
-Given all our electronic equipment and chargers, most cruisers would agree that packing a power bar is a cruise cabin essential.
+Given all our electronic equipment and chargers, most cruisers would agree that packing a power bar with USB ports is a cruise cabin essential.

 Note, for safety reasons, you cannot use a surge protector, iron or steamer.
-Click here to see my recommendation for a Cruise safe power bar (amazon).
+Click here to see my recommendation for a Cruise safe power strip (amazon).

 11. Cruise Outfits and Comfortable Shoes